Vouk/voukoder/README.md

-# voukoder
+# VOUKODER
 Use x264, x265 and other encoders of the libav or ffmpeg library directly in Adobe Premiere (Pro and Elements).
 Currently supporting:
 - x264 (8 bit only)
 - x265 (8, 10 and 12bit)
 - ProRes (experimental)
 - FFV1 (experimental)

-See the Wiki page for more details.
+See the **Wiki** page for more details.

 This plugin is under heavy development and not yet ready for production use - ... although the results are pretty much useable already.
 Currently this plugin is for **Windows only**.
 I do not have a Mac computer available to develop a Mac version.

-## Download
+## How to get it
 You can find the latest version on the [Releases page](https://github.com/Vouk/voukoder/releases).

+Please reade the [installation instructions](https://github.com/Vouk/voukoder/wiki/Installation---Deinstallation) carefully.

 ## Donations